Perthes Disease

 On the other hand, if the hip joint motion is maintained, then the soft femoral head is molded like a ball of clay within the hip cup and remains round or spherical.
 It is important to realize that no matter which treatment is provided, the femoral head shape and size will always change to some degree.
 Again, the definition of success in Perthes disease is to complete treatment with a round or spherical femoral head that “fits” into the hip cup and provides adequate hip range of motion.

 What is considered good or adequate range of motion of the hip is a common question.
-Dr. Standard considers the following range-of-motion parameters acceptable during the treatment of Perthes disease:
+The International Center for Limb Lengthening considers the following range-of-motion parameters acceptable during the treatment of Perthes disease:

 Amount of Necrosis or Involvement of the Femoral Head

 This is a very important factor.
 Necrosis means that the bone has become dead tissue.
-By involvement, Dr. Standard means the percentage of bone in the femoral head that has died.
+This is a measure of the percentage of bone in the femoral head that has died.
 The greater the amount of bone that has died, the poorer the final outcome (or the higher the risk of a poor final outcome) will be.
 If the central, core part of the femoral head is involved, the support structure of the femoral head is very vulnerable.
 This can be compared to support beams that hold up a roof or ceiling.
 The more support beams that are “rotten,” the more likely the structure will fail and the roof will collapse.

 In terms of involvement, the amount of hip necrosis is usually defined as greater than or less than 50% of the femoral head.
 This means that if only a very small area of bone necrosis is identified, then the risk of further collapse and problems is very small.
 This means that if only a very small area of bone necrosis is identified, then the risk of further collapse and problems is very small.
 Unfortunately, the majority of Perthes cases involve more than 50% of the femoral head.